TechnicalChariot/Alchemy-AOE-Community-Random-Map-Scripts/ArthurXIV_Workshop/Deer_Glade/readme.md

 > Scout
 > Merchant
 > Donkey (can trade)

+### Description
+My goal with this map was to have a sparse forest in the center where archers can slowly progress while cavalry raids bases by circling around that forest.
+I also wanted this center forest to be inhabited only by deer, so i pushed boars further towards the edges of the map.

 ### Introduction
 This green island located in a swampy area homes a throng of deer.
 You may find